A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Online Algorithm

-Our approach is similar to that of Englert and Westermann~\cite{englert_suppressed_packets_12}, who designed a $1.893$-competitive memoryless algorithm and an improved $1.828$-competitive variant with memory.
-Both their algorithms are based on the notion of \emph{suppressed packet} \textsf{supp}($P,p$), for a packet $p$ in the plan $P$, which, in our terminology, is the same as the substitute packet $\substpacket(P,p)$ if $p$ is not in the initial segment.
-However, the two concepts differ for packets $p$ in the first segment.
-The memoryless algorithm in~\cite{englert_suppressed_packets_12} identifies a packet $m$ of maximum ``benefit'', which is measured by an appropriate linear combination of $w_m$ and $w(\textsf{supp}(P,m))$, and sends either $m$ or $e$ (the earliest-deadline packet in the plan), based on the relation between $w_e$ and the benefit of $m$.
-The algorithm with memory in~\cite{englert_suppressed_packets_12} extends this approach by comparing $m$'s benefit to $e$'s ``boosted weight'' $\max(w_e, \delta(t))$, where $t$ is the current step and $\delta(\tau)$ is the maximum value of $\minimumweight(P^{t'},\tau)$ over $t'<t$.
-Thus, this algorithm uses memory to maintain the values of $\delta(\tau)$ for all slots $\tau$, using so-called levels.
+Our approach is more similar to that of Englert and Westermann~\cite{englert_suppressed_packets_12}, who designed a $1.893$-competitive memoryless algorithm and an improved $1.828$-competitive variant with memory.
+Both their algorithms are based on the notion of \emph{suppressed packet} \textsf{supp}($\planP,p$), for a packet $p$ in the plan $\planP$, which, in our terminology, is the same as the substitute packet $\substpacket(\planP,p)$ \emph{if} $p$ is not in the initial segment.
+However, the two concepts differ for packets $p$ in the initial segment.
+The memoryless algorithm in~\cite{englert_suppressed_packets_12} identifies a packet $m$ of maximum ``benefit'', which is measured by an appropriate linear combination of $w_m$ and $w(\textsf{supp}(\planP,m))$, and sends either $m$ or $e$ (the earliest-deadline packet in the optimal plan), based on the relation between $w_e$ and the benefit of $m$.
+The algorithm with memory in~\cite{englert_suppressed_packets_12} extends this approach by comparing $m$'s benefit to $e$'s ``boosted weight'' $\max(w_e, \delta(t))$, where $t$ is the current step and $\delta(\tau)$ is the maximum value of $\minwt(\planP^{t'},\tau)$ over $t'<t$.
+We remark that considering this value of $\delta(\tau)$ takes into account the previous maximal value of $\minwt(\tau)$, however, it does not prevent actual decreases of $\minwt(\tau)$.